 The birds are chirping, the insects are buzzing, and life is in full bloom.
 Spring has finally arrived and with it the long-awaited warmer weather.
-Finally, it is time to put away those overcoats and bring out the sandals.
+Finally, it's time to put away those overcoats and bring out the sandals.

-Spring is the season of renewal, but for many people, it is the season of worries.
-It’s a time when allergy triggers fill the air, and humidity levels rise dramatically.
-Also, the increase in temperature is enough to making doing everyday activities a sticky sweaty situation.
-But even though the elements change, there is no need to let this spring-time weather get you down.
+Spring is the season of renewal, but for many people, it is the season of worries: It’s a time when allergy triggers fill the air and humidity levels rise dramatically.
+Also, the increase in temperature is enough to making doing everyday activities a potentially sweaty situation (particularly where we are in Atlanta).
+But even though the elements change, there's no need to let spring-time weather get you down.
 Prepare your indoor environment now and leave your worries behind.
 Here are a few things you can do to help get your space ready for the season.

-There are many models available so you can easily find a unit that will suit your needs.
-Units vary in cooling capabilities.
+Portable ACs come with different cooling capabilities, some also offer supplemental heat, and many offer convenience features that lead to more efficient and simple operation.
 Each model’s capacity to cool is directly related to the unit's BTU (British Thermal Units) rating per hour—which makes comparing BTUs a great way to start the shopping process.
 Also, a bonus to having a portable air conditioner is that it not only cools the surrounding air, it also dehumidifies it — keeping the air both cool and comfortably dry.
 This leads us to our second tip for weathering the effects of the upcoming warm temperatures —dehumidifiers.

-In many places, as the temperature rises and Spring gets into full swing, the humidity level also increases.
+In many places, humidity levels raise as the temperature increases.
 Too much moisture in your indoor space can be uncomfortable and unhealthy.
-The excess moisture allows pollutants to become trapped in the air where they linger indefinitely.
-It also allows pollutants, such as mold and mildew, to grow.
+The excess moisture allows pollutants, such as mold and mildew, to grow.
 The moisture can also cause a musty smell and cause fabrics and furniture to feel damp.
-If left unchecked, high humidity can cause condensation to form on windows and cold hard surfaces.
-Long-term moisture problems can even begin to degrade the foundation and structure of your home.
+If left unchecked, high humidity can cause long-term moisture problems can even begin to degrade the foundation and structure of your home.
+Less worrisome influences include moisture on your windows and hard surfaces.

 Having an indoor environment where the air is free of pollutants will benefit everyone, especially allergy sufferers.
 Air purifiers clean the air of dust, dander, pollen, chemicals, and odors.
 They work by pulling air through a series of filters, which cleans the air by trapping polluted particles, and then the cleaned air is blown out by an electric fan.